mongodb-industry-solutions/Vehicle-Digital-Twin-Feedback-Loop/atlas-backend/README.md

         Successfully pushed app up: Your App ID

-6. Copy the returned App ID and use it to create the demo user: `realm-cli users create --type email --email demo --password demopw`
+6. Copy the returned App ID and use it to create the demo user by pasting the following into your command shell: `realm-cli users create --type email --email demo --password demopw`

+    You should see the following appear:

+        App ID or Name (here you'll insert your App ID) Successfully created user
+        {
+            "id": ,
+            "enabled": ,
+            "email":
+            "type":
+        }
-7. Copy the App ID `realm-cli apps list` and continue with configuring / running the vehicle simulator ["device-ts"](https://github.com/mongodb-industry-solutions/Connected-Devices/tree/main/device-ts).
+8. Copy the App ID `realm-cli apps list` and continue with configuring / running the vehicle simulator ["device-ts"](https://github.com/mongodb-industry-solutions/Connected-Devices/tree/main/device-ts).